-Need a salty sweet snack that’s great for a low-carb diet?
-Try this chocolate coconut keto trail mix!
+Need a trail mix that is a salty sweet snack that’s great for a low-carb diet?
+Try this chocolate coconut keto trail mix recipe!
 It’s easy to make and has a great blend of flavors.
-Plus, it lasts a while, making it ideal to keep in your pantry or in your gym bag for whenever the snack cravings strike.
+Plus, it lasts a while, making it ideal to keep in your pantry or in your gym bag, whenever the snack cravings strike.

 Disclosure: This post contains Amazon affiliate links.
 As an affiliate, I earn a commission on qualifying purchases.